Celebrating Ten Years of NighthawkNYC.com!

 -Shane Rocheleau, You are Masters of the Fish and Birds and All the Animals (or, YAMOTFABAATA as it reads on its spine), Gnomic Book.
 A book that looks at the legacy of being white and male in America, quickly expands in scope to include any number of related effects, artifacts and institutions.
 It also reveals that the words “think small” apparently do not exist in Mr. Rocheleau’s vocabulary.
 The results are a first PhotoBook that’s extremely ambitious in its scope, biblical in its effect, gorgeously shot with a magical combination of subtlety and abstraction, edited like a Stanley Kubrick film, and exquisitely produced down to the smallest detail- (like its beautiful, hypnotic, and seductive to the touch, cover)…Phew!
 Along the way, it’s also chock full of indelible images that combine to make it linger and linger on in the mind later.
 A remarkable achievement, particularly for a first PhotoBook- the only first PhotoBook in this Noteworthy PhotoBooks, 2018 section.
 Limited edition of 500 copies.
 My recent Q&A with Shane Rocheleau is here

 Rosalind Fox Solomon, Liberty Theater, MACK.
-Something of a marvel, another entry in this Post of a book that consists of a body of work decades in the making, this one is special.
+Something of a marvel, Liberty Theater consists of a body of work decades in the making, this one is special.
 Culled from 400 Photographs taken in the 1970s, 80s and 90s, across the south, these 77 show a wide range of glimpses into the complex issues of race and racism, class and gender divisions that could be pivotal moments from 77 films that each stand on their own while provoking a world of feelings and reactions.
 Except comfort.
 The title speaks to a performance, and her website says the images are “poised between act and reenactment…” Now 88, Rosalind Fox Solomon, who like Diane Arbus, studied with Lisette Model in the 1970s, shares something of Ms. Arbus’ mystery and power in images that demand repeat viewing, here, in a tightly edited volume that quietly stuns as often as it shocks, aided by yet another powerful essay by Stanley Wolukau-Wanambwa, who’s first PhotoBook also appears on this list.

 ***Noteworthy First PhotoBooks***